Redness and Rosacea

 Redness, flushing (Rosacea) and irritated, sensitive skin can affect anyone but if simple steps are followed, they can be easily managed and in some cases cured.

 A red face (and sometimes body) also known as Rosacea is a condition where blood vessels get too close to the skin's surface.
 These can be treated with lasers but taking a few steps back, there are simple steps which should be attempted first.
-Try and avoid triggers such as hot and spicy food, large temperature changes, coffee and tee, and alcohol.
+Try and avoid triggers such as hot and spicy food, large temperature changes, coffee, tea, and alcohol.
 This is easier said than done - so just aim to avoid them where possible.

 There are creams available to calm red skin down - Murad in particular has a great 'green range' with soothing, correcting and recovery products (see below).